 Lookup_value: this argument is what it says it is — which value are you looking up.
 We are going to be looking up the value entered in F2, click on cell F2 to enter it in the first argument.

 Table_array: where are we going to look this value up?
 In the big array (set of rows and columns of cells containing data) from A1 to D19.
-Notice that I made the array and absolute reference.
+Notice that I made the array an absolute reference.
 This is strictly not required for this example, but it is not incorrect and it is good practice.

 Col_index_num: from which column in the Table_array (the range you selected in the previous argument) do you want the value returned?
 We want the value from the Device Name column.
-That is the second column in the Table_array, so we enter a 2 (we start counting at one and move left-to-right same as we always do when we read).
+That is the second column in the Table_array, so we enter a 2 (we start counting at one and move left-to-right the same as we always do when we read).